-(4) If the programme-specific study regulations stipulate the standard study semester by which a module or module element is to be completed, and if the regulations include a Freiversuch option, a student who failed an assessment or examination at the first scheduled attempt shall be permitted to retake the assessment or examination on one further occasion as if the first failed attempt had not occurred provided that the module completion deadline has not expired.
-In such cases, the candidate is required to repeat the assessment or examination within the same assessment or examination period (cf. Section 13(4)).

-(5) A student who has received academic credits for successfully completing a module assessment or examination during the standard period of study shall be permitted to retake the assessment or examination on one further occasion within the same assessment or examination period (cf. Section 13(4)) in order to improve the grade awarded, provided that this option is included in the programme-specific study regulations or that notice was given at the beginning of the module that the assessment or examination may be repeated for this purpose.
-The student will receive the higher of the two grades.
-In all other cases, students will not be permitted to repeat an assessment or examination for which they have already achieved at least the minimum pass mark.
+- (4) If the programme-specific study regulations stipulate the standard study semester in which a module or module element is to be completed, and if the regulations include provisions on failed first attempts (Freiversuch option), a student who failed an assessment or examination at the first scheduled attempt shall be permitted to retake the assessment or examination on one further occasion during that same semester as if the first failed attempt had not occurred.
+In such cases, the candidate is required to repeat the assessment or examination within the same assessment or examination period (cf. Section 13(4)). - (5) A student who has received academic credits for successfully completing a module assessment or examination during the standard period of study shall be permitted to retake the assessment or examination on one further occasion within the same assessment or examination period (cf. Section 13(4)) in order to improve the grade awarded, provided that this option is included in the programme-specific study regulations or that notice was given at the beginning of the module that the assessment or examination may be repeated for this purpose.
+The student will be awarded the better of the two grades achieved.
+In all other cases, students are not permitted to repeat an assessment or examination for which they have already achieved at least the minimum passing grade. - (6) Modules that have the same content and that differ only in the language of instruction used shall be treated as a single module with respect to the number of examination attempts permitted and the rules regarding failed first attempts (Freiversuch option) or retakes to improve the grade attained, provided that such provisions are contained in the relevant study regulations.